+13.1.4.
 Selecting Reinstallation and Reconfiguration Options

-If you are using the VSI OpenVMS Version 8.4-1H1 operating system media and you selected a target disk that already has Version 8.4-1H1 installed, you are presented with several configuration options.
+If you are using the VSI OpenVMS Version 8.4-2 operating system media and you selected a target disk that already has Version 8.4-2 installed, you are presented with several configuration options.
 A sample display follows.

-Version 8.4-1H1 of the OpenVMS operating system is already installed on DKB400:.
-Please choose one of the following: 1) Reconfigure the OpenVMS platform.
-2) Reconfigure the OpenVMS operating system.
-3) Reinstall the OpenVMS operating system.
-4) Return to the Main Menu (abort the upgrade/installation).
+Version 8.4-2 of the OpenVMS operating system is already installed on DKB400:.

+- 1) Reconfigure the OpenVMS platform. - 2) Reconfigure the OpenVMS operating system. - 3) Reinstall the OpenVMS operating system. - 4) Return to the Main Menu (abort the upgrade/installation).

 Enter a "?" for more information.